crystian/ComfyUI-Crystools/README.md

 >- "RecursionError", It's crucial to note that the flow of links **must be in the same direction**, and they cannot be mixed with other flows that use the result of this one.
 Otherwise, this may lead to recursion and block the server (you need to restart it!)

 Typical example:

 ![Pipes](./docs/pipe-0.png)

 With pipes:

 ![Pipes](./docs/pipe-1.png)

 Editing pipes:

 ![Pipes](./docs/pipe-2.png)

 Bad example with "RecursionError: maximum recursion depth exceeded":

 ![Pipes](./docs/pipe-3.png)

 ## Image
-### Load image with metadata
+### Node: Load image with metadata
-This node is the same as the default one, but it adds three options: Prompt, Metadata, and subfolders of the "input" folder.
+This node is the same as the default one, but it adds three features: Prompt, Metadata, and supports **subfolders** of the "input" folder.

 ![Load image with metadata](./docs/image-load.png)

 ><details>